-April 23, The Hue City pulled into Khalifa Bin Salman Port (KBSP), Bahrain, for a five-day port call.
-Inport Jebel Ali, U.A.E., from May 27-30; Transited Suez Canal on June 13.
+April 23, The Hue City moored at Khalifa Bin Salman Port (KBSP), Bahrain, for a five-day port call.
+Inport Jebel Ali, U.A.E., from May 27-30; Transited Suez Canal northbound on June 13.

 June 18, The guided-missile destroyer pulled into Palma de Mallorca, Spain, for a four-day port visit.
 Brief stop at Naval Station Norfolk, Va., on July 1.